iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Motor to Actuator to CVI Associations

 If you accidentally put the wrong CVI on a motor you can just switch the motor functions in the actuator outputs section.
-If for example you accidentally set the front right motor (Module ID 0) as CVI 2 and the front left motor (Module ID 2) as CVI 0, then you can just set ESC 1 as Motor 3, and ESC 3 as Motor 1.
+If for example you accidentally set the front right motor (Module ID 0) as CVI 2 and the front left motor (Module ID 2) as CVI 0, then you can just set CVI 0 as Motor 3, and CVI 2 as Motor 1.
 You could also change the CVIs associated with each module, but we find that this is the most straightforward way to swap connections.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/actuator_associations_swap.png
     :align: center